 Questions to ask Managed Service Providers

-Download ACSC Protect: Questions to ask Managed Service Providers (PDF), March 2018
+Download ACSC Protect: Questions to ask Managed Service Providers (PDF), January 2019

-First published 2017; updated March 2018
+First published 2017; updated 2018 and January 2019

-- In order to protect systems and the information that they process, store or communicate, it is essential that managed service providers are aware of, and appropriately risk manage, security vulnerabilities in the services they provide.
-This includes regularly conducting vulnerability assessment, vulnerability analysis and vulnerability management activities.
+In order to protect their systems, and that of their customers, it is important that managed service providers are aware of, and appropriately risk manage, security vulnerabilities in their systems and services.

 Are you prepared for, and able to respond to, cyber security incidents?

-- Depending on the extent of a cyber security incident, additional assistance by specialists may be required to contain the incident and remediate any security vulnerabilities that were exploited.
+Depending on the extent of a cyber security incident, additional assistance by specialists may be required to contain the incident and remediate any security vulnerabilities that were exploited.
 Actively reporting cyber security incidents can assist in the early and effective management of cyber security incidents by specialists trained in this field.

-- The Australian Government Information Security Manual (ISM) assists in the protection of information that is processed, stored or communicated by organisations' systems.
+The Australian Government Information Security Manual (ISM) assists in the protection of information that is processed, stored or communicated by organisations' systems.

-- The Strategies to Mitigate Cyber Security Incidents complement the advice in the ISM.
+The Strategies to Mitigate Cyber Security Incidents complement the advice in the ISM.

-- Organisations or individuals with questions regarding this advice can contact the ACSC by emailing firstname.lastname@example.org or calling 1300 CYBER1 (1300 292 371).
+Organisations or individuals with questions regarding this advice can contact the ACSC by emailing firstname.lastname@example.org or calling 1300 CYBER1 (1300 292 371).